-If you face harm from a terrorist group or other non-governmental actor, can your home government protect you?
+If you face harm from a terrorist group or another non-governmental actor, can your home government protect you?

 Is there somewhere in your country where you can live safely?

-IMPORTANT: Know your story, stick to it and do not attempt to talk about things you do not know.
-If you are unable to answer any of questions, it’s fine to say that you don’t know, don’t understand, or that you don’t remember.
+IMPORTANT: Know your story, stick to it, and do not attempt to talk about things you do not know.
+If you are unable to answer any of the questions, it’s fine to say that you don’t know, don’t understand, or that you don’t remember.

 Usually near the end of the interview, the Officer will ask you the “Bar questions”:

 Have you committed a crime or been arrested?